-A trauma is typically described as a distressing event that affects you emotionally, psychologically and/or physically.
+Trauma is typically described as a distressing event that affects you emotionally, psychologically and/or physically.
 Everyone will likely deal with some sort of trauma in their lifetime.
 Some people, however, may not be able to recover from it and the trauma will continue to impact their lives long after the event has taken place.

-The counsellors at Gary J. Meiers, Ph.D., Jo Ann Hammond-Meiers, Ph.D. and Associates Ltd. is here to help you for as long as you need it.

-Our counsellors strive to help you deal with and understand what happened and start to heal your mind and body.
-We'll teach you healthy and effective coping methods and how to manage and hopefully even completely overcome your symptoms.
-Our office maintains a safe, confidential environment for everyone and encourages open, honest communication.
-Your counsellor will be unbiased and gently guide the discussion without ever being disrespectful to you or your situation.
+The counsellors at Gary J. Meiers, Ph.D., Jo Ann Hammond-Meiers, Ph.D. and Associates Ltd. strive to help you deal with and understand the cause and start to heal your mind and body.
+We'll teach you healthy and effective coping methods, and how to manage and even completely overcome your symptoms.
+Our office maintains a safe, confidential environment for everyone and encourages open and honest communication.
+Your counsellor will be unbiased and will gently guide the discussion without ever being disrespectful to you or your situation.

 There are many other symptoms and they can also affect people who have witnessed a traumatic event or have a close friend or family member who experienced it.
 The situation may not have happened to you, but you can still suffer both physically and mentally, so please talk to a counsellor.
 We encourage any victim or witness of a trauma to rest, avoid alcohol and drugs, eat well and try and reduce their stressors.

 The therapy approach at Gary J. Meiers, Ph.D., Jo Ann Hammond-Meiers, Ph.D. and Associates Ltd. will depend on your situation and the type of trauma suffered.
 Even if you think you've healed from whatever happened, trauma symptoms may resurface on the anniversary of the event or if something reminds you of it.
 This makes counselling even more important, as we can give you tools to cope for the future and be there for you if something comes up and you need to talk.
 We can also speak to your loved ones to ensure they understand how to best help you as well.

 Trauma is difficult to overcome at any age, but there is help available.
 To schedule an appointment, please call us at 780-433-2269.